2900P Digital Copyright Safeguards for Students (Procedures)

-In addition to network monitoring and response to notifications, Information Resources support personnel may employ multiple technologies to combat unauthorized distribution of copyrighted materials.
+In addition to network monitoring and response to notifications, Information Technology Services support personnel may employ multiple technologies to combat unauthorized distribution of copyrighted materials.
 All appropriate technology may be used, but could include:

 - Traffic / packet shaping software, which gives network administrators the ability to prioritize network traffic and to determine large bandwidth users and abusers.

 - Blocking P2P traffic either by network configuration or using software designed to reduce or block illegal file sharing.

 Bellevue College encourages all students to be aware of their rights and responsibilities with regard to copyrighted materials, and has posted links to a number of legal resources for enjoying music or movies online on its informational website at: http://bellevuecollege.edu/filesharing.

 In addition, legal alternatives for downloading copyrighted material may be posted on the library media center (LMC) website (http://bellevuecollege.edu/lmc) and other appropriate college sites.
 Furthermore: